e-n-f/junix/README.md

 ```
 $ jecho "hello world" ":{ \"foo\": true }" 12345 | jarg
+:"hello\u0020world"
+:{"foo":true}
-:"hello\u0020world" :{"foo":true} :12345
+:12345
 ```

 Note that spaces within strings are quoted to avoid creating separate shell arguments.
-The only spaces in the output separate JSON objects.
+The only whitespace in the output separates JSON objects.

 jcat
 ----